ashishyadav210/Instagram-Account-Information-Viewer/README.md

 ## ✨ Features

--   **User Profile Data**: Fetches the username, full name, and biography.
+-   **User Profile Data**: Fetches the username, email, mobile number, device information, address and some account public information.
--   **Account Statistics**: Retrieves the number of followers, following, and total posts.
+-   **Account Statistics**: Retrieves the number of followers, following, bio and total posts.
 -   **Profile Details**: Provides the profile picture URL and any external URL mentioned in the bio.
 -   **Account Status**: Indicates whether the account is private or public.
 -   **Easy to Use**: Simple and straightforward command-line interface.